-- Access our easy-to-teach lesson plans by registering to our Hub.
+- Teachers!
+Access our easy-to-teach lesson plans by registering to our Hub.

-- Win monetary prizes.
-The top teachers per grade division with the most student submissions are awarded $100 cash prizes and will be recognized at Code/Art Fest's awards ceremony.
+- The top elementary, middle school and high school teacher – those with the most student submissions – will each win a $100 cash prize and be recognized during the Code/Art Fest awards ceremony.